kimjoar/writings/alpha/step-by-step-modules-templates.md

 Pretty sweet.
 This file is now focused on kickstarting our application.
-Outside of this file, none of the other files fetch anything directly from the DOM. `NewStatusView` and `StatusesView` don't know anything about `Statuses`, it only knows it receives a collection which handles creation of statuses.
+Outside of this file, none of the other files fetch anything directly from the DOM.
+One of the primary benefits of this, is that it significantly increases the testability of the code.
+I've written [a little bit][responsibility] before about this.

 Templates
 ---------